Ray Tensing retrial: Mistrial declared for 2nd time after jury deadlocks

 'Threat to his life and well-being'

-In closing arguments, Tensing's attorney, Stew Mathews, told the jury that Dubose "elected to start that car, put it into gear and take off with Ray Tensing's arm trapped inside it.
+In closing arguments, Tensing's attorney, Stew Mathews, told the jury that DuBose "elected to start that car, put it into gear and take off with Ray Tensing's arm trapped inside it.
 I submit to you that is a threat to his life and to his well-being."

 Prosecutors broke down body camera video frame-by-frame to rebut Tensing's assertion that he was being dragged down the street.